 This extra layer of fat is determined by several factors that range from your nutrition to activity level to your hormones.
 You can do as many core exercises as you want but the abdominals will not be visible if there is a layer of fat on top.
 This is simply stated to give you a perspective not to encourage you to achieve a 6 pack.

-Core strength and stability will come from several factors such as full body lifts, unilateral movements, breath, alignment and activating the deeper abdominal muscles.
+Core strength and stability will come from several factors such as full body lifts, unilateral movements, breath, alignment and your-asthma-info the deeper abdominal muscles.
 Bottom line is crunches and sit ups have very little to do with reducing belly fat.